RomanStakhira/kgl/README.md

 # KGL
 Multiplatform Kotlin Graph Library.
+Pre-alpha

 KGL provides a simply to use platform independent graph library.

 ## Usage
-KGL is made by main interface [Graph](src/commonMain/kotlin/Graph.kt) and its implementation [MutableGraph.kt](src/commonMain/kotlin/MutableGraph.kt).
+KGL is made by main interface [Graph](src/commonMain/kotlin/AbstractGraph.kt) and its implementation [MutableGraph.kt](src/commonMain/kotlin/MutableGraph.kt).

+### Methods:
+Methods and their description can be obtained using the dokka plugin.

 ### Operators:
 * Vertex in Graph